 The animals shown below have found their way to our shelter.
-They have been brought in or were left in our night drop*.

 If at all possible, if you have found a pet, and it is outside of the shelters’ normal business hours, we ask that you hold on to the pet until normal business hours.

 Animals are scanned for a Microchip upon entering the shelter, and the pet is entered into our data base and should appear on this page.
 If a microchip is found, we make every attempt to contact the number on file with the microchip company.